top of page

 2

-What will I expect after having a chiropractic treatment?
+What will I expect after having a Chiropractic treatment?

-The main improvement will be the immediate decrease in pain and numbness sensations.
-The ability to move will increase and thus getting into a better posture will be much easier.
-Some may even say their senses have improved, as the decrease of the pain sense have allowed improved awareness of other senses.
+The ability to move will increase, and thus getting into a better posture will be much easier.
+Some may even say their senses have improved, as the decrease in the pain sense has allowed enhanced awareness of other senses.

-It feels like you have over-exercised, but such outcomes are normal and you will feel better after this.
+It feels like you have over-exercised, but such outcomes are expected, and you will feel better after this.
 In short, it will go away.
 If required, icing may be used in the first 24 hours to minimise this issue.

 3